h8d13/GRUB2_KEYMAPS_FIX/README.md

 ## Grub2 Passwords

-Included a second script that can generate the hash append it to the same file we just modified ^ and also decide wether you want to restrcit boot (laptops).
+Included a second script that can generate the hash append it to the same file we just modified and also decide  you want to restrict boot (laptops).
 Using `ALLOW_BOOT_NOPW=1` so set it to `0` if boot should require password.